jwworth/jakeworth/content/blog/week-48.md

 work now!
 ```

-A third thing I learned was the Postgres method <code>coalesce</code>.
+A third thing I learned was the Postgres method `coalesce`.
 From the <a href='http://www.postgresql.org/docs/8.1/static/functions-conditional.html'>Postgres 8.1 Docs</a>:

 > The COALESCE function returns the first of its arguments that is not null.
 Null is returned only if all arguments are null.
 It is often used to substitute a default value for null values when data is retrieved for display...</em>